freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 Download and verify Qubes OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+.. note:: Qubes OS recently released version ``4.1``, which is not yet supported by SecureDrop Workstation.
+While we are working on a compatible release, please make sure to download and install Qubes OS ``4.0.4``.

-On the working computer, download the latest stable Qubes OS ISO (``4.0.4`` at time of writing) from `https://www.qubes-os.org/downloads/ <https://www.qubes-os.org/downloads/>`_.
+On the working computer, download the Qubes OS ISO for version ``4.0.4`` from `https://www.qubes-os.org/downloads/ <https://www.qubes-os.org/downloads/#qubes-release-4-0-4>`_.
 The ISO is 4.5GB approximately, and may take some time to download based on the speed of your Internet connection.

 Follow the linked instructions to `verify the ISO <https://www.qubes-os.org/security/verifying-signatures/#how-to-verify-detached-pgp-signatures-on-qubes-isos>`_.